lauretano/kansei-server/README.md

-# uCore <!-- omit in toc -->
+# Kansei Server <!-- omit in toc -->

 [![stable](https://github.com/ublue-os/ucore/actions/workflows/build-stable.yml/badge.svg)](https://github.com/ublue-os/ucore/actions/workflows/build-stable.yml)
 [![testing](https://github.com/ublue-os/ucore/actions/workflows/build-testing.yml/badge.svg)](https://github.com/ublue-os/ucore/actions/workflows/build-testing.yml)

-uCore is an OCI image of [Fedora CoreOS](https://getfedora.org/coreos/) with "batteries included".
-More specifically, it's an opinionated, custom CoreOS image, built daily with some common tools added in.
-The idea is to make a lightweight server image including commonly used services or the building blocks to host them.
+Kansei Server, a fork of uCore, is an opinionated, custom OCI image of Fedora CoreOS, built off the Universal Blue uCore base daily.
+The idea is to make a lightweight server image that is a bit more container platform agnostic.

-Please take a look at the included modifications, and help us improve uCore if the project interests you.
+## Important Note
+At this time, this is a super pre-alpha state and only a couple images are being built specific to test hardware platforms in use currently.
+See the current packages list for up to date image availabilitty.

 ## Table of Contents <!-- omit in toc -->